sandinmyjoints/zero-to-node/notes.md

 * Users are arbitrary--they want to hear how to pronounce whatever words they want to learn!
-* We have a text to speech (TTS) product that actually does a pretty good job of pronouncing arbitrary Spanish and English text (play samples).
+* We have a text to speech (TTS) product that actually does a pretty good job of pronouncing arbitrary Spanish and English text (play Spanish sample).
 * The TTS application is enterprise software that only runs on the command line, but our old PHP app is not working well and not worth repairing.